-- That the 2006/7 treasury management and investment strategy document set out in Appendix 1 and the adoption of the Prudential Indicators set out in section E of Appendix 1 be approved and recommended to Council. - 2.
-That decisions to effect movements between conventional borrowing and other long term liabilities, such as leases, be delegated to the Executive Director (CFO). - 3.
-That decisions to use capital receipts or unsupported borrowing within the framework of approved prudential indicators be delegated to the Executive Director (CFO).
+- That the 2007/08 treasury management and investment strategy document set out in Appendix 1 and the adoption of the Prudential Indicators set out in section E of Appendix 1 be approved and recommended to Council. - 2.
+That decisions to effect movements between conventional borrowing and other long term liabilities (eg: leases) and decisions to use capital receipts or unsupported borrowing within the framework of approved prudential indicators be delegated to the Executive Director (CFO).